This post may contain affiliate links.

 At the time of writing Barbados is only open Wednesday to Saturday, opening at 12 noon, closing at 6.30pm.
 On Sundays Barbados is only open 12 to 4 pm.
-Opening hours change often due to the current crisis.
+Opening hours change often due to the current staffing crisis and private functions.
 Always check with the venue.

 On the Barbados menu, you are likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.